Universal communication part I: modulo additive channels: Discussion and extensions

 \subsubsection{An alternative comparison class}

-As mentioned a relatively short block size, limits the IFB class from attaining the collapsed channel capacity.
+As mentioned, a relatively short block size, limits the IFB class from attaining the collapsed channel capacity.
 This gap is not utilized in the current bounds.
-The collapsed channel capacity bound would still hold, if the encoder and decoder were allowed to operate over multiple blocks, but treat each block in the same way.
+The collapsed channel capacity bound would still hold, if the reference encoder and decoder were allowed to encode multiple blocks together, but treat each block in the same way.

 One option to define this class is to limit the encoder to a random encoder over the entire transmission length $n$, with an i.i.d. prior of choice (alternatively, i.i.d. in blocks) and limit the decoder to use a memoryless decoding metric (or more generally, alpha decoding, i.e. type-based decoding).
 Another similar way is to let the encoder and decoder be general but randomly permute the inputs and outputs of the channel.
 As before, the reference encoder and decoder are limited, but are designed based on full channel knowledge.
-For the modulo-additive channel, it is easy to see that in both cases, the reference rate would be limited to $\log |\mathcal{X}| -\hat H(\vr z)$.
-It is more interesting to discuss these classes in the case of general channels -- see \selector{\cite{YL_UnivCommMemory}}{(\S\ref{sec:um_discussion})}.
-Note that although these reference systems would fail for the password channel defined in Example~\ref{example:password_channel}, it is possible to devise an alternative example, showing that universal communication with respect to these classes over general channels is not possible \selector{\cite{YL_UnivCommMemory}}{(\S\ref{sec:um_discussion})}.
+For the modulo-additive channel, it is easy to see that in both cases, the reference rate would be limited to $\log |\mathcal{X}| - H(\tilde{\vr Z}_{b,k})$.
+It is more interesting to discuss these classes in the case of general channels -- see \selector{\cite{YL_UnivCommMemory}}{Section~\ref{sec:um_alt_comparison_class}}.
+Note that although these reference systems would fail for the password channel defined in Example~\ref{example:password_channel}, it is possible to devise an alternative example, showing that universal communication with respect to these classes over general channels is not possible (see Appendix~\ref{sec:password_channel_iid_example}).